 Introduction to Event types

-Services allow you to offer different meeting types with different service prices on one Booking page or Master booking page.
-For example, let’s say you are an accountant that holds three types of a meetings: A 15-minute discovery session with a fee of $50, 60-minute tax return preparation with a fee of $100, and 90-minute financial planning with a fee of $150.
-You would create each meeting type as a Service, setting a different duration and price for each meeting.
-Customers that go to your Booking page will choose which Service they need, pay accordingly, and your time will be blocked respectively.
-Learn more about using Services for multiple meeting types
+Event types allow you to offer several meeting types with different durations, price, and other properties on one Booking page or Master page.
+For example, let’s say you are an accountant who holds three types of meetings: a free 15-minute discovery session, a 60-minute tax return preparation with a fee of $100, and a 90-minute financial planning with a fee of $150.
+You would create each meeting type as an Event type, setting a different duration and price for each meeting.
+Customers who go to your Booking page will choose which Event type they need, pay accordingly, and your time will be blocked respectively.
+Learn more about using multiple Event types

 - Scheduling options – Where you select the options that correspond to the scheduling scenario that you require.

-- Time slots - Controls how time slots are displayed to Customers and allows you to set limits on your available time.
+- Time slot settings – Controls how time slots are displayed to Customers and allows you to set limits on your available time.

-- Payment and Cancel/Reschedule – Where you set the payment and pricing settings, and the time frame in which you enable your Customers to cancel or reschedule bookings.
-When using Payment integration, you can also collect payment via ScheduleOnce and process refunds via ScheduleOnce.
+- Payment and cancel/reschedule policy – Where you set the payment and pricing settings, and the time frame in which you enable your Customers to cancel or reschedule bookings.
+When using Payment integration, you can collect payment via ScheduleOnce and process refunds via ScheduleOnce.

-It is important to decide where you want the Booking form and Customer notifications sections to be located prior to creating Services.
-To decide which setup is right for you, it is important to think about your scenario and how you want to collect information.
-Learn more the location of the Booking form and Customer notifications sections and the impact it has on your scheduling scenario.
+It is important to decide where you want the Booking form and Customer notifications sections to be located prior to creating Event types.
+To decide which setup is right for you, consider your scenario and how you want to collect information.
+Learn more about the location of the Booking form and Customer notifications sections and the impact it has on your scheduling scenario.

 Availability and location

-When you are thinking about your scheduling scenario, it is important to keep in mind that the Availability and Location sections are always connected to the Booking page and not to Services.
+When you are thinking about your scheduling scenario, it is important to keep in mind that the Recurring availability, Date-specific availability, and Location settings sections are always located on the Booking page and not on Event types.
 If you want to offer meetings in different locations or some meetings at a particular time, you will need to offer them on different Booking pages.
+These Booking pages can be combined into a Master page to provide a single point-of-access for your Customers.
 Learn more about using Booking pages for multiple meeting types

-Services and Booking pages can be combined to offer your Customers many meeting types and to create the right scenario for your organization.
-Learn more about using both Services and Booking pages for Multiple meeting types
+Event types and Booking pages can be combined to offer your Customers several locations, channels, and meeting types, and to create the right scenario for your organization.
+Learn more about using both Event types and Booking pages for multiple meeting types

 Rate this article